Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/4-Coriolis_Force.md

 \end{aligned}
 $$

 *Remark*: In Wikipedia and most textbooks, these two results are obtained through some weird "operator" dealing with time derivatives in rotating frames.
-But if we stick to the *most rigorous* matrix formulation (as we do here), we only need ordinary time derivatives.
+After going through the derivation above, you may try if you understand how they constructed that operator.

 ## The (Fictitious) Forces Observed by $K'$